Ice Maidens

 “But I don’t seek you!”
 I managed to stammer.

-But I did remember his words.
+I did remember his words, though.

 I remembered how he turned to look down at me, his eyes intense.